Makk1000/homebridge-unifi-access/docs/ForkSyncGuide.md

 1. Edit `package.json`, `package-lock.json`, and `docs/Changelog.md`:
    * bump the version (e.g., `1.10.1`),
-   * document that this release equals upstream `v1.10.0` plus your fork changes.
+   * document that this release equals upstream `v1.10.0` plus your fork changes,
+   * double-check that any custom release notes (for example, “preserves ability to reinstall `v1.9.3`”) are included.
 2. Stage and commit:
    ```bash
    git add package.json package-lock.json docs/Changelog.md